 Best SmileDirectClub Alternatives: At a Glance

-And when you’ve found the perfect match, don’t forget to visit your dentist before diving in.
-They’ll make sure your teeth are healthy enough for clear aligner treatment and address any cavities, gingivitis, or other issues that might affect your treatment.
+Once you’ve found the perfect match, we always recommended visiting with your dentist before diving in.
+They can ensure your teeth are healthy enough for clear aligners and address any cavities, gingivitis, or other issues that might affect your treatment.
+This is especially important if you opt for a fully remote treatment option like Byte or NewSmile, as their fully-remote plans mean they aren’t able to complete a dental health check-up of their own.

 Pros